nickstanley574/nickstanley574.github.io/_drafts/dont-trust-your-Clipboard.md

 }
 ```

-What is copied to your clipboard:
+This is what is copied to the clipboard when the copy button is clicked:
 ```
 curl -L https://nickstanley574.github.io{{ page.asset }}/ghostbusters \n
 ```

 Using `select()` plus `execCommand()` is the way most copy buttons on webpage work, just instead of adding a dummy element and text behind seen They select and copy the text from elements seen by the user, but the user is at the mercy of the copy function.

 ## Normal Select, Copy & Paste

 One of the best things about the software profession is culture of knowledge sharing.
 You can find a solutions, manuals, tutorials, and blogs all over the internet which examples, commands and code snippets.
+Simply selecting text, using right click or `ctrl + c` and then pasting should be safe right?

-Now lets go back to Look at another post from  totally-safe-and-helpful.blog ...
+Lets go back to Look at another post from  totally-safe-and-helpful.blog ...

 <div id="totallysafeandhelpful">